FAIR-by-Design-Methodology/CLARIN-Training/resources/1st Session/05 Facilitator kit/Facilitator kit.md

     The <a href='https://fair-by-design-methodology.github.io/FAIR-by-Design_ToT/latest/Stage%203%20–%20Design/07-Facilitation/07-Facilitation/'> feedback form template </a> is ready to be used as is.
 All you need to do is change the name of the training.
 It should be shared with training participants after the training, to gather quantitative and qualitative feedback.

-??? info "Don't worry, we got you covered with templates"

-    All templates are readily available for use in the specialised [templates repository](https://github.com/FAIR-by-Design-Methodology/templates).
-See the detailed training on how to use it step by step.